emercad0/NPROJECT/README.md

 # FinalPROJECT

 #### Analysis based on the data that was collected from HappyDB: A Corpus of 100,000 Crowdsourced Happy Moments.
-I parsed the collected sentences with python by sentence parts using natural language processing.
+I created a script to split the collected sentences by sentence parts using natural language processing with python.
 With this breakdown I was able to draw a connection to determine what makes people happy.

 ### https://public.tableau.com/profile/parentfolder#!/vizhome/FinalProject_718/Story1